jmontana2577/spca-retweet-predictor/src/README.md

 I was searching other tools to do this job but I didn't found it, so after analyze how Twitter Search through browser works I understand its flow.
 Basically when you enter on Twitter page a scroll loader starts, if you scroll down you start to get more and more tweets, all through calls to a JSON provider.
 After mimic we get the best advantage of Twitter Search on browsers, it can search the deepest oldest tweets.

 ## Prerequisites
 This package assumes using Python 2.x.
 The Python3 "got3" folder is maintained as experimental and is not officially supported.
+(Sept 2017: added functionality so this works with Python3 - Jason Montana)

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:
 ```